Lipoxin: anti-inflammatory and pro-resolution eicosanoids synthesized through lipoxygenase interactions

 An active, coordinated program of resolution initiates in the first few hours after an inflammatory response begins.
 This resolution process is initiated following infiltration of granulocytes into the tissues.
 There are 3 types of granulocytes more commonly called neutrophils, eosinophils, and basophils.
 These leukocytes promote the switch of arachidonic acid–derived prostaglandin and leukotriene synthesis to that of lipoxin synthesis.
 The lipoxins then initiate the resolution and termination sequence.
 The recruitment of neutrophils to the inflammatory site ceases following the initiation of lipoxin synthesis and programmed death by apoptosis is engaged.
 Neutrophil apoptosis coincides with the biosynthesis of the resolvins (Rv) and protectins.
 These latter molecules are derived from the omega-3 PUFA, EPA and DHA.

 The lipoxins (LX), or the lipoxygenase interaction products, are generated from arachidonic acid via sequential actions of lipoxygenases (including 5-LOX, 12-LOX, and 15-LOX) and subsequent reactions to give rise to specific trihydroxytetraene-containing eicosanoids (Figure 24-1).
-These unique lipid compounds are formed during cell–cell interactions and appear to act at both temporally and spatially distinct sites from those of the pro-inflammatory eicosanoids.
-The synthesis ...
+These unique lipid compounds are formed during cell–cell interactions and appear to act at both temporally and spatially distinct sites from those of the pro-inflammatory eicosanoids. ...